Discuss the following information in terms of effective communication with aircraft. Involve the pilot in this discussion.

 - If the frequency gets congested, request another frequency.
 Upon receipt, ensure that all people who need to be on the new frequency transfer to that frequency.

-- When giving ground descriptions, describe the location as if you are viewing the location from the direction an aircraft would be traveling.
+- When giving ground descriptions, describe the location as if you are viewing it from the direction an aircraft would be traveling.
 Use a common frame of reference for the sender and receiver.

 - Use easily understandable directions, such as north, south, east, west, 2 o’clock, 9 o’clock, left 20 degrees, right 45 degrees, etc.